-If serious adverse or unacceptable side effects are identified during the development of our punctum plug product candidates or any other product candidates that we may develop, we may need to abandon or limit our development of such product candidates.
+If serious adverse or unacceptable side effects are identified during the development of our sustained release drug delivery product candidates or any other product candidates that we may develop, we may need to abandon or limit our development of such product candidates.

-If our punctum plug product candidates or any of our other product candidates are associated with serious adverse events or undesirable side effects in clinical trials or have characteristics that are unexpected, we may need to abandon their development or limit development to more narrow uses or subpopulations in which the serious adverse events, undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
-In our recent Phase 3 clinical trials of OTX-DP for the treatment of ocular inflammation and pain following cataract surgery, there were two serious adverse events in the OTX-DP group in each of our two trials, neither of which was ocular in nature or considered by the investigator to be related to the study treatment.
-In our earlier Phase 2 clinical trial of OTX-DP for the same indication, there were three serious adverse events, none of which was considered by the investigator to be related to the study treatment.
-In the OTX-DP group of this Phase 2 clinical trial of OTX-DP, the only adverse event that occurred more than once was reduced visual acuity, which occurred twice.
-In our two pilot studies of OTX-TP for the treatment of glaucoma and ocular hypertension and our Phase 2a clinical trial of OTX-TP for the same indication, the most common adverse event was inflammatory reaction, which was noted in three patients in our pilot studies and in five patients in our Phase 2a clinical trial.
+If our sustained release drug delivery product candidates or any of our other product candidates are associated with serious adverse events or undesirable side effects in clinical trials or have characteristics that are unexpected, we may need to abandon their development or limit development to more narrow uses or subpopulations in which the serious adverse events, undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
+In our recent Phase 3 clinical trials of OTX-DP for the treatment of ocular inflammation and pain following cataract surgery, there were two serious adverse events in the OTX-DP group in each of our two trials, none of which were ocular in nature or considered by the investigator to be related to the study treatment.
+There was one ocular serious adverse event in the vehicle control group in the two completed Phase 3 clinical trials, which was hypopyon, or inflammatory cells in the anterior chamber.
+In our earlier Phase 2 clinical trial of OTX-DP for the same indication, there were three serious adverse events, none of which was considered by the investigator to be related to the study treatment of glaucoma and ocular hypertension and our Phase 2 a clinical trial of OTX-TP for the same indication, the most common adverse event was inflammatory reaction, which was noted in three patients in our pilot studies and in five patients in our Phase 2 a clinical trial.
+All adverse event was inflammatory reaction, which was noted in three patients in our pilot studies and in five patients in our Phase 2 a clinical trial.
 All adverse events have been transient in nature and resolved by the end of the applicable trial.
 However, many compounds that initially showed promise in clinical or early stage testing for treating ophthalmic disease have later been found to cause side effects that prevented further development of the compound.
-In addition, adverse events which had initially been considered unrelated to the study treatment may later be found to be caused by the study treatment.
+In addition, adverse events which had initially been considered unrelated to the study treatment may